 to purchase Supported Employment service after the purchase of any Bundled Job Placement Benchmark A-C; and

-to purchase Bundled Job Placement services after any Supported Employment benchmarks 2–6 have been purchased.
+to purchase Bundled Job Placement services after any Supported Employment Benchmarks 2–6 have been purchased.

 The approved VR3472 must be maintained in the provider’s customer case file.
 For more information, refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.